2019 STORY SLAM

 For our slam, each storyteller is given a score on a scale of 1-10 for two different criteria: content and presentation.
 Needless to say, the participant with the highest score wins the title for a job well done, a tale well told.

-—based on an excerpt by Denise McCormack, editor of Story Art: A Magazine for Storytellers, Story Art: A Magazine for Storytellers.
+—based on an excerpt by Denise McCormack, editor of Story Art: A Magazine for Storytellers.
 Issue: April, May, June 2014

 Rules & Scoring:

-- Maximum 5 minute personal or traditional tale related to theme
+Maximum 5 minute personal —we need to believe that it’s your real, true story or it doesn’t count, related to theme

 A Story Slam relies on the efforts of multiple players on the day of: contestants; name collectors--hat-keepers; timer-keepers; and people who keep tabs in case something extraordinary and/or unexpected should happen.
 For more information, contact us at email@example.com